 - Step 6: Now exhale completely, and sweep the arm behind the torso as well as tuck the forearm in the lower back’s hollow, which should be parallel to the waist and also the right elbow against the torso’s right side.

-- Step 7: Roll the shoulders back as well as down and then down the forearm up from the back right till it becomes parallel to the spine.
+- Step 7: Roll the shoulders back as well as down and then down the forearm up from the back right until it becomes parallel to the spine.
 The hand’s back will be right in between the blades of the shoulder.
 See that the right elbow doesn’t slip far away from the torso’s right side.

 - Step 8: Now start inhaling and stretching the left arm in the forward direction while pointing towards the wall which is opposite and being parallel to the surface of the floor.